nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 5) Because of (2) and because of other real-life scenarios such as half-open connections, user applications cannot avoid having to anticipate and handle aborted connections even when (4) is not an issue;

-Taking all this into consideration,
+Taking all this into account,

 **Carambolas.Net does not try to define what a "graceful" disconnection is, leaving that to the user application.**

 Therefore, no disconnection handshake is specified.
-Firstly, a host may become unresponsive at any time without notice so any user application must already be capable of handling abrupt disconnections due to timeouts.
+Firstly, a host may become unresponsive at any time without warning so any user application must already be capable of handling sudden disconnections due to timeouts.
 And secondly, user applications may require wildly different disconnection steps, which can be more efficiently implemented using custom payloads and any of the available [QoS levels](#qos).
 For example, a user application designed to exchange files may require that a sender does not actively disconnect until a receiver has confirmed that the file has been completely received, but may not care about active disconnections happening while exchanging other types of payloads.
 This sort of requirement still depends on a cooperative sender but requires knowledge about the message payloads